danielfm/archlinux-workstation/README.md

 fatal: [default]: FAILED! => {"changed": false, "commands": ["/usr/bin/ufw status verbose"], "msg": "ERROR: problem running iptables: iptables v1.8.7 (legacy): can't initialize iptables table `filter': Table does not exist (do you need to insmod?)\nPerhaps iptables or your kernel needs to be upgraded.\n\n\n"}
 ```

-- If you are provisioning a VM with Vagrant, try running `make vagrant` to reboot
+- If you are provisioning a VM with Vagrant, try running
-  the VM and retry the provisioning.
+  `vagrant reload --provision` to reboot the VM and retry the provisioning.
 - If you are provisioning in your machine, try rebooting and retrying.

 #### Issues When Installing AUR Packages